jce-redhat/terraform-aap-infra-aws/README.md

+# ARCHIVED

+This repository has been archived in favor of the [terraform-aap-sandbox](https://github.com/jce-redhat/terraform-aap-sandbox) repo.

 # terraform-aap-infra-aws - Build AAP infrastructure nodes on AWS with Terraform

 Terraform configuration for building Ansible Automation Platform (AAP) infrastructure